-Gurnick Academy of Medical Arts' goal is to assist every student in obtaining financial aid that enables the student to attend their chosen program of study.
+Gurnick Academy of Medical Arts aims to assist every student in obtaining financial aid that enables them to attend their chosen program of study.
 Gurnick Academy of Medical Arts participates in various federal and state student financial assistance programs.
 The financial aid programs are designed to assist students whose financial resources are inadequate to meet the full cost of their education.
-Each campus has a Financial Aid Advisor who can assist students with any financial aid questions.
+Each campus has a Financial Aid Advisor who can assist students with financial aid questions.

-The majority of financial aid available to students is federal student financial aid administered by the U.S. Department of Education.
+Most financial aid available to students is federal student financial aid administered by the U.S. Department of Education.
 This includes the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Direct Loans, Federal Parent Loans for Undergraduates (PLUS), and Federal Work-Study (FWS).
-The Children of Fallen Heroes Scholarship and the Iraq Afghanistan Service Grant are also available to qualifying students.
+The Children of Fallen Heroes Scholarship and the Iraq Afghanistan Service Grant are available to qualifying students.
 Cal Grants are available from California for eligible students in qualifying programs.
 After federal and state aid, students with unfunded balances can consider payment plans and private educational loans.